chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 All files mentioned below are located in the example's folder (``examples/unresolved-cfd-dem/liquid-solid-fluidized-bed``).

+- Parameter file of particles generation and packing: ``packing-particles.prm``
 - Parameter file for CFD-DEM simulation of the liquid-solid fluidized bed: ``liquid-solid-fluidized-bed.prm``
-- Parameter file of particles generation and packing: ``dem-packing-in-lsfb.prm``
 - Postprocessing Python script: ``lsfb_postprocessing.py``